Moving Route Guide

 full-service from

-New York → Florida is the most consistent interstate corridor in the United States, year after year.
+New York to Florida is the most consistent interstate corridor in the United States, year after year.
 Most volume runs from the NYC metro and Long Island to Tampa Bay, the Treasure Coast, Miami-Dade/Broward, and Jacksonville.
 The drivers are predictable: retirement, no state income tax, climate, and remote-work lifestyle changes.

 Because the lane is so heavily directional and seasonal, pricing swings sharply.
 Below are realistic 2026 ranges by home size, when to book, and what's specific to NYC origin and Florida destination logistics.